-Ms. Mulryne specialises in contentious disputes in the sector, and has extensive experience in public and administrative law litigation, in defending enforcement actions by the competent authorities, and in coordinating such matters across Europe.
+Ms. Mulryne specialises in contentious disputes in the sector, and has extensive experience in public and administrative law litigation, in assisting clients with sensitive internal investigations and regulatory inspections, and in defending enforcement actions by the competent authorities.
+She also coordinates such matters across Europe.
 She advises on a wide range of actions arising from the decisions of regulatory bodies, and represents clients challenging public procurement tenders.

 Ms. Mulryne is committed to pro bono work, and has acted for a number of organisations and individuals before the UK and international courts.

 - Orion Corp. on its pan-EU strategy to protect the regulatory data protection for its product, including in the General Court (Case T-223/20), preliminary reference in the Court of Justice (Case C-165/21), acting in the English administrative law action, and managing coordinating similar actions across the EU.

 - An international pharmaceutical company on the regulatory issues relating to launch of generic versions of its blockbuster product, including developing and coordinating strategy across the EU.

 - InterMune Inc. (Case T-73/13), Amicus Therapeutics, Inc. (Case T-33/17) and Intercept Pharma (Case T-377/18) in their European General Court cases in relation to transparency of clinical trial data and access to documents held by the EMA.